Tychobra/polished/README.md

 The "polished-<project_name>" folder contains all the `polished` configuration.  "<shiny_app_1>", "<shiny_app_2>", and "..." (other Shiny apps) are the Shiny apps that use the polished configuration set in "polished-<project_name>".

-The Shiny apps all use the same email/password for authentication.  e.g. if user `A` is authorized to sign into "<shiny_app_1>" and "<shiny_app_2>", user `A` would use the same email and password to sign into both Shiny apps 1 and 2.
-User authorization is then set at a per Shiny app level.
-So, for example, an admin could change user `A`s authorization such that user `A` could only access "<shiny_app_1>".
+The Shiny apps all use the same email/password for authentication, but authorization is set at a per Shiny app level.
+So, as an admin, you can control which users have access to which apps, and your users can use single sign on authentication.

 You can have as many Shiny apps in the "<project_name>" folder as you want.
 At Tychobra, we build Shiny apps for many different companies, so in our work, each client company usually gets their own separate "<project_name>" folder containing one or more Shiny apps.